 Why is Affiliate Marketing a Great Monetization Method?

-The affiliate marketing space is booming, and a study conducted by Statista estimates that by 2022, the affiliate marketing industry should be worth more than $8.2 billion.
+The affiliate marketing space is booming, and a study conducted by Statista estimates that the affiliate marketing industry should be worth more than $8.2 billion.

 In 2017, this figure was only $5.4 billion, so this industry is growing at a rapid pace.